heatherlyrobert/ouroboros/README.md

 # ouroboros
-master unit test sequencer for my more complex programs and libraries
+(tail-eater) test sequencer for my more complex programs and libraries